nabto/traffic-shaping-router/README.md

 If `dyn-delays` is set to `"20 40 30"` with a `dyn-delay-res` set to 2, the delay will be 20ms when the router starts, 2 seconds later it will be 40ms, at 4 seconds it will be 30ms, and at 6 seconds it resets to 20ms. between fix points, the delay is extrapolated liniarly with a 1 second resolution.
 Meaning at 1 seconds, the delay is 30ms, at 3 seconds it is 35ms, and at 5 seconds it is 25ms.

+### DynamicLoss
+The DynamicLoss filter implements packet losses which change according to a configured pattern.
+This filter is configured with the options `dyn-losses` and `dyn-loss-times`.
+Both options are given as arrays which must have the same length. `--dyn-losses 0 0.1 0.5 --dyn-loss-times 2 1 3` means the filter will impose 0% packet loss for 2 seconds, then a 10% packet loss for 1 second, then 50% packet loss for 3 senconds, and then repeat the pattern.

 ## Testing in Docker
 The router is developed for testing in a docker container.
 The test folder on the repository contains an example of using the router in a docker-compose setup.
 In the test folder are several subfolders: